boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/grid.md

 #### Show Tooltip

-This option allows you to toggle the visibility of tooltip in a grid.
+This option allows you to toggle the visibility of the tooltip in a grid.

 ![Basic settings](/static/assets/visualizing-data/visualization-widgets/images/grid/tooltip.png)

 #### Allow sorting

-You can toggle the interactive sorting of columns in grid control using this option. `It is enabled by default.`
+You can toggle the interactive sorting of columns in the grid control using this option. `It is enabled by default`.

 ![Basic settings](/static/assets/visualizing-data/visualization-widgets/images/grid/allow-sorting.png)

 #### Fit to content

-The columns in the grid can be made to auto-size based on the length of the content of the column. `This option is not enabled by default.`
+The columns in the grid can be made to auto-size based on the length of the content of the column. `This option is not enabled by default`.

 #### Horizontal grid lines

-You can enable or disable horizontal grid lines in the grid control. `This option is enabled by default.`
+You can enable or disable horizontal grid lines in the grid control. `This option is enabled by default`.

 #### Vertical grid lines

-You can enable or disable vertical lines in the grid control. `This option is enabled by default.`
+You can enable or disable vertical lines in the grid control. `This option is enabled by default`.

 #### Show Border